ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The response message MUST have Content-Format application/ace-groupcomm+cbor.
 The payload of the response is formatted as a CBOR map, which MUST contain the following fields and values.

 * 'gkty', identifying the key type of the 'key' parameter.
-The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key Types" Registry.
+The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key Types" registry.
 Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key Types" registry.

 * 'key', containing the keying material for the group communication, or information required to derive it.